jpwahle/iconf22-covid-misinformation/Readme.md

 This repository contains the code and data for Covid-19 Misinformation detection project.

+Create the conda environment with the requirements "conda env create -f tfrs_env.yml"

 bert_pytorch.py - Code for using BERT based embeddings for downstream task.
 lm_finetune.py - Code for FINE-TUNING on BERT based architectures.
 lm_finetune_par.py - Code for FINE-TUNING on multiple GPUs for Covid-CQ Dataset.